 EXERCISE, ACTIVITY AND REST: HOW MUCH SHOULD YOU DO?

 Doctors and therapists know that exercise can improve your health and fitness without hurting your joints.
 Moderate and habitual physical activity helps:

 You can work with your health care team to determine the best combination of exercise, activity and rest for your condition.
 The intensity and frequency of the exercises, activity and rest, will be based on how active your illness is.
 It is important that you learn to adapt your activities to achieve the best state of physical health.
 When a joint is hot, sore and swollen, rest will help decrease the swelling of the joint.
 Your doctor or physiotherapist can guide you about the amount and type of rest you need.
-You still have to deal with joint mobility by performing range of motion and isometric exercises for muscle strength.
-The exercises of amplitude of movement help to maintain the mobility of the articulations and usually they realize without weight.
+You still have to deal with joint mobility by performing a range of motion and isometric exercises for muscle strength.
+The exercises of the amplitude of movement help to maintain the mobility of the articulations and usually they realize without weight.

 Isometric exercises can help you maintain strong muscles without moving the joints.
 Your doctor or physiotherapist can teach you the proper way to perform these exercises.
-As these exercises do not involve movement of the joints, they can be done comfortably even when inflammation is present.
+As these exercises do not involve the movement of the joints, they can be done comfortably even when inflammation is present.
 In general, you can continue with water exercises during periods of aggravation, because water flotation helps protect the joints and facilitates movements.

 When symptoms are under control, you should gradually resume a full program of exercises that includes aerobic exercises, since cardiovascular exercise is important for:

 Low-impact fitness programs, such as walking or riding a stationary bicycle, are usually good choices.
 Talk to your doctor or physiotherapist about the right program for you.

 WHEN IS IT POSSIBLE TO RECOVER JOINT SURGERY?